omidarmat/onLearn/react.md

 We mentioned just before that the rendered work will be discarded, but here in the fiber tree, where elements are not destroyed, but hidden and remaining in the fiber tree, all state is preserved during subsequent suspending and unsuspending phases.
 This is important to remember.

 Now there is one exception to the rule that in a new cycle of suspending and unsuspending, the fallback will be rendered.
 The exception is that **the fallback will NOT be displayed again if the `Suspense` trigger is wrapped in a transition `startTransition`.
 In NextJS, that is the case with page navigations.
 In NextJS, all page navigations are wrapped in transitions.
-We can reset the `Suspense` boundry with a unique `key` prop to go around this.**
+We can reset the `Suspense` boundary with a unique `key` prop to go around this.**

 #### Question

-How does a `Suspense` boundry actually know that its child component is currently suspending?
+How does a `Suspense` boundary actually know that its child component is currently suspending?
 Parents usually don't get informed about their children's state in React.
-The trick is that, behind the scenes, a component throws a `Promise` which will trigger the `Suspense` boundry to render the fallback.
+The trick is that, behind the scenes, a component throws a `Promise` which will trigger the `Suspense` boundary to render the fallback.
 We are used to throwing `Error`s but not `Promis`es, but this is a mechanism that the React team came up with.
-So a component marks itself as suspending, by throwing a promise, and thereby, notifying the closest suspense boundry.
+So a component marks itself as suspending, by throwing a promise, and thereby, notifying the closest suspense boundary.

+You can also activate streaming for individual components using the `Suspense` component.

 #### `Suspense` in practice